Privacy-First Employee Monitoring - Building Trust While Maintaining Visibility

 Long-term Strategy

-- Year 1: Build privacy-first foundation
+- Year 1: Build privacy-first foundation with ScreenJournal

-- Year 2: Optimize data insights
+- Year 2: Optimize insights and team buy-in

 - Year 3: Industry-leading privacy program